athiyataj21-tech/Python_practice/README.md

 #### Key Takeaways
 - Managing collections of data efficiently.
 - Modifying lists using built-in methods.
-- Extracting subsets of data using slicing.
-- Working with multi-dimensional data structures.
+- Working with list slicing and nested structures.

 ---